 - 1. Event Indicator: The first square alternates between yellow and black.
-Yellow indicates that a recorder event has occurred on that camera. - Recording Indicator: The second (center) square alternates between red and black.
+Yellow indicates that a recorder event has occurred on that camera.
+This feature is supported in v4.2 and prior. - Recording Indicator: The second (center) square alternates between red and black.
 Red indicates recording is taking place and will remain on as long as the system is recording the camera's feed. - 3.
 Motion Indicator: The third square alternates between blue and black.
-Blue indicates that motion is occurring on the camera feed. - 4.
+Blue indicates that motion is occurring on the camera feed.
+This feature is supported in v4.2 and prior. - 4.
 Recording Status: To the right of the Indicators, the recording status of the camera is displayed as follows:

-Live Video - Displays the text "Live" Live Stopped Video - Displays a "!" character I I
+Live Video - Displays the text "Live" Live Stopped Video - Displays a "!" character 111 I